meside-ai/meside/README.md

 * Supported databases: PostgreSQL, BigQuery, MySQL, OracleDB
 * Databases to be supported: Clickhouse, Snowflake, SQLite, SQLServer

-Meside is an open-source, AI-driven data transformation tool designed to streamline complex data workflows.
-By integrating machine learning models, Meside automates schema inference, format conversion, and data normalization, reducing manual effort in ETL (Extract, Transform, Load) processes.
+Meside is an open-source, AI-driven MCP Client and Data Warehouse MCP Server.
+By integrating AI agents, Meside automates schema inference, format conversion, and data normalization, reducing manual effort in ETL (Extract, Transform, Load) processes.
 Built for flexibility, it supports structured and semi-structured data formats like JSON, CSV, and XML, with plans to expand to unstructured data.

 ### Key Features
 - **AI-Powered Transformations**: Leverage pre-trained models to auto-detect data patterns and suggest optimizations.